renebarto/baremetal/doc/tutorials/11-doxygen.md

 ### Windows {#TUTORIAL_11_DOXYGEN_INSTALLING_GRAPHVIZ_WINDOWS}

-We will install the latest Graphviz available for Windows at the moment, 9.0.0.
+We will install the latest Graphviz available for Windows at the moment, 12.1.0.
-Download the installer [here](https://gitlab.com/api/v4/projects/4207231/packages/generic/graphviz-releases/9.0.0/windows_10_cmake_Release_graphviz-install-9.0.0-win64.exe), and run it.
+Download the installer from their [site](https://graphviz.org/download/), or [here](https://gitlab.com/api/v4/projects/4207231/packages/generic/graphviz-releases/12.1.0/windows_10_cmake_Release_graphviz-install-12.1.0-win64.exe) for the current latest version, and run it.
 You might be warned that `Doxygen` is not commonly downloaded, you can safely ignore this, and decide to keep the file in your browser, and if Windows Defender pops up, again you can safely ignore this and run the file.

 <img src="images/graphviz-install-1.png" alt="Installing Graphviz 1" width="500"/>